All Episodes

 You're telling me it's too negative.

-I was like, what do you mean it's too negative?
+I think, what do you mean it's too negative?

 There's people being injected and locked down.